aparthotels_en

-There are many health centres spread around the island and another one in Porto Santo.
-Some are equipped with emergency service facilities.
-Some of the private clinics have also emergency services but in case of an emergency most tourists will visit the Hospital Dr. Nélio Mendonça 'Cruz de Carvalho'.
+There are many health centres located around the island of Madeira and one in Porto Santo.
+Some are equipped with emergency service facilities, and some of the private clinics have also emergency services but in case of an emergency, most tourists will visit the Hospital Dr. Nélio Mendonça 'Cruz de Carvalho'.

-Medical insurance is strongly advised, even though EU citizens can obtain a refund of most medical costs by using the form EHIC (available at health offices in your country). - UK ONLY www.direct.gov.uk
+Medical insurance is strongly advised, even though EU citizens can obtain a refund for most medical costs by using the EHIC form (available at health offices in your country).
+Travellers from the UK can visit www.direct.gov.uk for more information.

-There are many English-speaking doctors and dentists.
+There are many English-speaking doctors and dentists in Madeira.
 Your hotel will always be able to recommend one.

-The local chemists (farmácia), recognisable by a green cross sign, will have just about anything you may require and there is always one open after hours in each area.
+The local chemists (farmácia), recognisable by a sign with a green cross, will have just about anything you may require and there is always one open after hours in each area.
 You will also find some of the larger supermarkets have a pharmacy counter.
 The location of the duty chemist is displayed on every chemist’s entrance door.

 Health and Vaccination Information for Portugal